Metropolitan Borough of Wigan: Demography

 With a population of around 300,000, Wigan is the second most populous borough of Greater Manchester, after Manchester.
 It has one of the lowest ethnic minority populations, with the 2001 census reporting 98.7% of the population as white.
 Unemployment is around the average for England and Wales.
 Approximately 9.5% of the population was recorded as being permanently sick or disabled compared to a national average of 5.5%.

 Population change

 The table details the population change since 1801, including the percentage change since the last available census data.
 Although the Metropolitan Borough of Wigan has existed since 1974, figures have been generated by combining data from the towns, villages, and civil parishes that became constituent parts of the borough.

-The population of the borough has remained roughly static since the 1970s at around 300,000, second to Manchester within Greater Manchester.
+The population of the borough has remained roughly static from the 1970s through to the start of the millennium at around 300,000 but has risen over 10% since reaching an estimated 339,174 in mid 2023, it is the second most populous borough within Greater Manchester after Manchester itself.

-The ONS identify the Wigan Built-up Area as the western part of the district, as well as Skelmersdale and Upholland in West Lancashire, with a population of 166,840.
+The ONS identify the Wigan Built-up Area as the western part of the district, as well as Skelmersdale and Upholland in West Lancashire, with a population of 175,485 in 2011.

 It considers towns in the east of the borough, Hindley, Leigh, Golborne, Atherton and Tyldesley to be part of the Greater Manchester Built-up Area.